CNAG-Biomedical-Informatics/cbicall/docs-site/docs/usage/end-to-end-example-mit.md

 02_browser/README.txt
 ```

-The results are reported both as a HTML table and as downloadable files.
+The results are reported both as an HTML table and as downloadable files.

 > **See snapshot**
     ![browser](/img/browser.png)